intermine/im-docs/docs/support/upgrade.rst

 -------

 InterMine now uses Gradle to manage dependencies and to build and run InterMine.
 Please see :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for useful Gradle commands and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for help with common questions and errors.

+See the `Gradle <https://intermineorg.wordpress.com/2017/09/13/intermine-2-0-gradle/>`_ blog post for details as to why we made this change.

 Maven
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~